CDulst/PersonalPassionProject/README.md

 * Socket.IO

 ## The client
-The client is myself since it's a Personal Experiment.
+It's a personal experiment so the client is myself.

-I still think there is so much room for exploration en experimentation within VR since it's a young technologie with a lot of potential.
+I still think there is so much room for exploration and experimentation within VR since it's such a young technologie with a lot of potential.

-Maybe Game devs or facebook itself will be able to come up with cool concepts that combine VR and a webapplication in the future.
+Maybe Gamedevs or Facebook itself will be able to come up with cool concepts that combine VR and a webapplications in the future.

 //Quote